noam-ackerman/Snake-Game/README.md

-Snake game guided by tutorial by Ania Kubow
+The building of the snake game was guided by tutorial of Ania Kubow